 “The reward of the evil is the evil thereof, but whosoever forgives and makes amends, his reward is upon God.”
 Quran, 42:40

-“But, this must really be considered a flaw because forgiveness is indeed the greatest strength.
+“But this must be considered a flaw because forgiveness is the greatest strength.
 Indeed, forgiveness is a virtue of the weak and an adornment of the powerful.”
 Mahābhārata 5.33.48

-“When a spark of fire falls on a place that has no straw, it gets extinguished automatically.
+“When a spark of fire falls on a place with no straw, it gets extinguished automatically.
 And he who never forgives others enmeshes himself with great flaws.”
 Mahābhārata 5.33.47

 Buddhists: Buddhists have no central book such as the Bible or Quran.
 It has a collection of Holy Writings.

 “In Buddhism, forgiveness means letting go of anger.
 It does not condone someone’s actions but frees us from the continued suffering of holding resentment and hatred against those who have harmed us. ” Quote From Ven.
 Thubten Chonyi

 - How do you Know What Needs to be Forgiven?

 This is a question not addressed in most articles and books.
 The following are a few guidelines.